 - Develop a tool to organize and share information with stakeholders

 - Provide input for government policy on nanotechnology safety

 More than a dozen professionals from EDF and DuPont worked for nearly two years to develop the Nano Risk Framework.
-We incorporated input from a wide range of stakeholders including large and small companies, government agencies, universities and public interest groups on the development of nanotech materials.
+We incorporated input from a wide range of stakeholders including companies, government agencies, universities and public interest groups on the development of nanotech materials.
 Based on our months of interviews and research, we developed the Nano Risk Framework and released demonstrations of the Framework as applied to real products.